N47IN/Lateral_Control/course-code/README.md

 - Run this in the command line :
 > $WEBOTS_HOME/webots-controller --robot-name=vehicle path/to/controller/file [path-to-main.py]

-- If you run into issues while setting the Home environment variable, run this instead
->

 - If your problem persists, follow up on https://cyberbotics.com/doc/guide/running-extern-robot-controllers?tab-os=linux

 # World